-Join Kevin Skoglund for an in-depth discussion in this video Server security, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Server security, part of Programming Foundations: Web Security.

 - Server security can be a deep topic.…And it's always specific to your particular…hardware and software setup.…However, there are a few general principles…that we can follow.…The first is that you should secure…or disable the root user login.…Almost all servers have a root user,…which has the most privileges possible.…We wanna make sure that we secure that…with a strong password,…or if we're not going to be using the root user,…we can disable logging in as the user altogether.…We'll talk more about how that's possible…in just a moment.…You're also gonna want to set up your…access privileges and manage those well,…just like we do with all our other access privileges.…